A Better Recruiting System is Disruptive

 Better Your Onboarding Process

-Remember when we told you that only 3% to 5% of the available job market is looking on job boards?
-Well, if you want to take advantage of the other 95%, don’t be afraid to use the resources of your new employee.
-Chances are, they have friends who are curious about how their new opportunity is turning out, and the best time to get an employee to refer another employee is in the first 30 days of work.
+Remember only 3% to 5% of the available job market is looking on job boards?
+Well, if you want to take advantage of the other 95%, don’t be afraid to use the resources from your new employee.
+Chances are, they have friends who are curious about how their new opportunity is turning out.
+And the best time to get an employee to refer another employee is during the first 30 days of work.